nick9lee/TicTacToe/README.md

 to run in terminal write

-"javac Game.java" to create class files
+"javac Game.java" to create class files, then

 "java Game" to run in terminal